 Other Services Available Upon Request

-During the course of Sick Time, Sleepy Time, Crip Time we are building a “tool kit’ of equipment and practices we can use as an organization and share with other local peer organizations to help with greater accessibility.
+We are currently building a “tool kit’ of equipment and practices we can use as an organization and share with other local peer organizations to help with greater accessibility.
 We plan for this to include, specific to each program, ASL & foreign language translation, Listening Devices, Real Time Captioning, Braille texts, mobile gallery seats and more.
 If there is something you need for Red Bull Arts Detroit to be more accessible to you, we would love to hear from you.